 And then there’s Zendaya as Michelle.
 For so long, it was rumored that Zendaya was playing Mary Jane Watson, who is one of Peter’s crushes.
 The closeted racist side of the comic book fandom did not take kindly to this along with the previous three actors I mentioned, going full, “SJW POLITICAL CORRECTNESS IS RUINING MARVEL!!”
 Guys, let me put this to bed: ZENDAYA IS NOT PLAYING MARY JANE!!
 Kevin Feige made it clear that even though Michelle’s nickname is MJ, she’s not Mary Jane.
 If she really WAS Mary Jane, who gives a flying crap?
 She may not look like the character, but I like her a lot more than Kirsten Dunst in the Raimi films.
 She has actual personality.
 She has that Daria vibe to her where she’s not that social and she’s observant.
 I really like her.
 Marisa Tomei plays Aunt May, who’s much younger and hotter than the previous Aunt Mays, which I don’t have a problem with.
 I always found it weird that Aunt May has always been portrayed as an elderly woman.
 She seemed less like an aunt and more like a grandmother.
-I wish we could’ve gotten more scene with her, but I like the rest of the film enough that I can overlook it.
+I wish we could’ve gotten more scenes with her, but I like the rest of the film enough that I can overlook it.